-Zeroization completely erases all configuration information on the switch.
-The Crypto Officer initiates the zeroization process by entering the "request system zeroize" (FIPS) operational command from the CLI after enabling FIPS mode.
-Use of this command is restricted to the Crypto Officer.
-(To zeroize the system before enabling FIPS mode, use the same "request system zeroize" command.)
+Zeroization completely erases all configuration information on the router.
+The Crypto Officer initiates the zeroization process by entering the "request vmhost zeroize" operational command from the CLI.

 Use of the zeroize command is restricted to the Cryptographic Officer.
 The cryptographic officer shall perform zeroization in the following situations: